alancoomeynts-hub/lifesci-skills-academy/README.md

 ### 5. Testimonials (Should Have)
  User Story: As a potential student or HR associate, I want a testimonials carousel so I trust your life sciences course and training programs.
 #### Acceptance Criteria
- - Responsive Bootstrap carousel on homepage (3-4 testimonials visible)
+ - Responsive Bootstrap carousel on homepage
- - Mix of quote cards from pharma/biotech alumni (name, role, company, quote)
+ - Mix of quote cards from alumni (name, role, company, quote)
  - Auto-rotate + manual navigation, mobile swipe support
  - Partner logos section

 #### Tasks
 -	Implement Bootstrap carousel with testimonials section on home
--	Create 6+ testimonial cards with Bootstrap .card components
+-	Showcases a mix of testimonial cards and videos.
 -	Ensure carousel is mobile friendly
 -	Responsive grid of logos LifeSciSkills Academy has created bespoked training for

 ### 6. B2B Contact Form (Must Have)
    User Story: As an HR associate for manufacturing company, I want a contact form to arrange bespoke training or private intake.
 #### Acceptance Criteria
 - Dedicated section in course page with access from navbar
 - Dedicated B2B form with company fields + training needs
 - Fields: company name, team size, training type, budget range, contact details
-- Redirect on submission.
+- Success message: "B2B specialist will respond within 24hrs"
 #### Tasks
 - Link to B2B section on navbar
 -	Create B2B form fields: company, role, employees, training needs (select), dates